TeamMH/minehut.xyz/pages/faq/panel/repair.md

 <Hint severity="warning">Make sure your server is not in a <strong>starting/stopping state</strong>, as that could make the repair not work!</Hint>

 And that's it!
-You should have your server repair its files for you, all with the push of a button (or a few, if you count that we needed to navigate here)!
+You should now have your server repair its files for you, all with the push of a button (or a few, if you count that we needed to navigate here)!